-The night we got to Amsterdam, we went straight to a friendly match between the U.S. and the Dutch national men’s soccer teams.
-The U.S. ended up coming back from a couple of goals down to beat the Dutch for the first time in a long time.
+The night we got to Amsterdam, we went straight to a match between the U.S. and Dutch men’s national teams.
+The U.S. ended up coming back from a few goals down to beat the Dutch for the first time in decades.
 That night was nothing short of epic.
 The Dutch fans were incredible sports about it, even though I was admittedly being a bit obnoxious in taking pride in a U.S. victory.
 While the Dutch National Team’s schedule might not coincide with your Amsterdam trip, there are a number of professional teams in Amsterdam.

 While the Netherlands football leagues may not be as popular as those in England, Germany, or Spain, there are still some world-class clubs that play in Amsterdam.
 Ajax is the most famous one, but there are a lot of other teams based in Amsterdam as well.
 Even if you aren’t that into Dutch football or even sports in general, a great energy always surrounds European football and it’s always a fun experience.

 These are just a few of the wholesome activities that Amsterdam has to offer.
-I know some of these are probably pretty well-known, but if you’re like me, you might not have even heard of any of these before going to Amsterdam.
-For me, Amsterdam meant the Red Light District, and I want to make sure other partying travelers don’t make the same mistake that many Eurotrippers do by failing to experience Amsterdam to the fullest.
+I know some are pretty well-known, but if you were like me, you might not have even heard of these.
+Back then, to me, Amsterdam was synonymous with the Red Light District.
+I want to make sure other partying travelers don’t make the same mistake that many Eurotrippers do by failing to experience Amsterdam to the fullest.